josiah14-MachineLearning/naiive-bayes/notes.md

 This is a **good approach** for many machine learning algorithms and approaches, but it must be used in moderation because adding too many could result in overfitting.

-## Akaiki
+## Akaike

 Tries to do 2 things

 1. Improve the accuracy of your fit.
 1. Reduce the complexity of the model.

-These 2 objectives often disagree, so it's beneficial to dive into the trade-offs, Akaiki has one way of balancing these trade-offs, but there's other approaches also that may have greater benefits depending on the circumstances.
+These 2 objectives often disagree, so it's beneficial to dive into the trade-offs, Akaike has one way of balancing these trade-offs, but there's other approaches also that may have greater benefits depending on the circumstances.